We want to thank your organization for tirelessly

 - and say hello to those precious ones who went before you, especially

 was my first 4Paws foster fail.
 She was such a pathetic

 little Tortie - scared to death every time I took her to the

 adopt her, she became my sweet little Princess for the next 15

 years.
 She was such a great cuddler and lap warmer.

 girl.
-Love, Dede & the
+Love, Dede & the Kids

-was coming--even if it was 1:30AM!.
+coming--even if it was 1:30AM!.
 She slept on her mom's hip

 all night or on her dad's chest.
 She loved to be near

 them.
 She was the fastest cat they had ever known sprinting

 up the stairs to the bedroom.
 She loved the sun and would

 curl up anywhere there was a sunny spot.
 She was a good

 little traveler under the seat on an airplane and was good about making

 friends with their friends.
 She was precious to the end.

 was a charismatic and loving young cat who tragically passed away just